 A PhD thesis defense can be a disaster if your examiners do not grasp the intent of your thesis and the scholarly context of work.
-Your decision of choosing a wrong examiner may deliver unpredictable outcomes.
+Your decision of choosing a wrong examiner may have unpredictable outcomes.
 It could mean a tense discussion between you and the examiner.
 Furthermore, it may also result in months spent on rewriting your thesis to the understanding of your examiner.
 It is not about finding an examiner who can easily handover your PhD degree without proper judgment.
-Rather, it is important to find examiners who have expertise in your research area and provide well-informed judgment.
+Rather, it is important to find examiners who have the expertise in your research area and can provide well-informed judgments.

 Tips to Consider While Selecting Your Examiner

 The process of selecting an external examiner is not as difficult as it may seem.
 It’s likely you have already known your examiner during your literature review.

 Here we discuss the top 5 things to consider while selecting your PhD external examiner.

 Only researchers involved in similar topics can be considered as experts to judge your work.
 Therefore, you must begin with making a list of academic authors within your research domain and find them on different social networking platforms such as LinkedIn, ResearchGate, Academia.edu, Altmetric, Google Scholar, Mendeley, etc. Use this information to make a short document for your supervisor’s and department’s consideration.
 Include your rationale for why they would be a good examiner.
 It’s better to submit the examiner profile document to your supervisor at least six months before you plan to submit your thesis.